-- Events: 1 event of video object detection = 1 object in a license. - Dossier: 1 photo in a dossier = 1 object in a license. - Persons: 1 person = 1 object in a license. - Users: 1 photo of a user = 1 object in a license. - 2.
+- Events: 1 event of video object detection = 1 object in a license. - Card: 1 photo in a card = 1 object in a license. - Clusters: 1 person = 1 object in a license; 1 car = 1 object in a license. - Users: 1 photo of a user = 1 object in a license. - 2.
 The number of video sources currently in use (i.e., active video processing jobs for cameras and video files). - 3.
 The number of model instances in use in the findface-extraction-api component. - 4.
 Face attribute recognition: gender/age/emotions/glasses/beard/face mask. - 5.
 Body attribute recognition: clothing color/type. - 6.
 Car attribute recognition: make/model/color/body style. - 7.
 License plate recognition. - 8.
-Face liveness detection. - 9.
-Integration with partners.
+Face liveness detection.

+9. Integration with partners.